Best Answers to "What’s Your Desired Salary?"

 Example: If a potential employer asks about compensation expectations in an initial phone screen, and you're not ready to give an answer yet, you could say, “Before I answer, I'd like to ask a few more questions to get a better sense of this role.
 This will help me give a more realistic compensation expectation.”

-Why and how to do salary research.
+Why and how to do salary research

-Good job research will help you understand the roles you're applying to and interviewing for, as well as give you a sense of what you should expect to be paid for a given role.
+Good market research will help you understand the roles you're applying to and interviewing for, as well as give you a sense of what you should expect to be paid for a given role.
 There are many resources for this research available, but here are a few to get you started:

 Final tips